 So what do Mom and Dad think about all of this?
 Well, it’s fine.
 My wife checked him out on Facebook (I know you’ve never done this).
 And my daughter has told us all about the “fella” and his family.
 We like what we’re hearing.
 He has similar beliefs.
 He has a job (Yay!), and he has graduated from college.
 His family background is like ours.

 Why do we want to know all the details about the young man?
-Because relationships impact people—my daughter, the young man, and their family members and friends.
-We want what is best for my daughter because we want her to be happy.
+Because relationships impact people—my daughter, the young man, his family members, and yes, my wife and I. We want everyone to be happy.

 Careless CPAs accept business with only one consideration: Can I get paid?